Who we are:

 The Multicultural Festival occurs on the first Saturday of May from 10-2 in Idlewild Park and was started by P.E.A.C.E., an organization which advocates for peace and understanding, to celebrate the wonderful cultural diversity of our region.
 As the event grew the founders asked the Avalon Foundation to take the Festival over in 2009 in hopes it would continue to grow.
 Today the Multicutural Festival has an estimated 4000 attendees.
 Local food vendors sell ethnic & regional treats, local non-profits share their good works through informational tables and handouts and live music from diverse genres fills the air.
 The Multicultural Festival has grown into one of the largest all-inclusive celebrations of culture on the Eastern Shore.

-Plein Air Easton is the largest and most prestigious outdoor painting competition in the United States.
-In its 10th year, it is held annually in Easton, Maryland each July.
+Plein Air Easton is the largest and most prestigious outdoor painting competition in the United States and is held annually in Easton, Maryland each July.
 Plein air painters produce art from life (as opposed to in the studio).
 Artists from all over the United States and beyond apply to this competition.
 Fifty-eight of the best plein air artists in the country paint throughout Talbot County, Maryland for a week in mid-July.
 The resulting original works of art are displayed in the Academy Art Museum where $30,000 is awarded to the competition winners and paintings are sold throughout the final weekend.

 The Stoltz Listening Room was built in 2009 and is a 60 seat venue that presents both regional and national acts.
 In contrast to the historic theatre the Stoltz Listening Room has an intimate and contemporary club ambiance.
 The setting is ideal for both performers and patrons as the venue was custom-built for superior acoustics.
 The Stoltz Listening Room was a gift from Keith Stoltz to his parents, Susan & Jack in celebration of their 50th wedding anniversary.